The Wonderful 101

 Families can also discuss role models in games.
 Is it enough for a character to simply take a stance against evil, or do they need to exhibit other traits to be considered a good role model?
 What might these qualities be?

-- Platforms: Nintendo Wii U
+- Platform: Nintendo Wii U

-Thinking & Reasoning: strategy
+- Skills: Collaboration: teamwork, Thinking & Reasoning: strategy

-- Available online?
-Not available online
+- Available online?: Not available online

-- Developer: Nintendo
+- Publisher: Nintendo